Downtown San Jose: Economy

-Downtown is a major tech cluster in Silicon Valley.
+Downtown San Jose is a major tech cluster of Silicon Valley.
 It is home to Adobe World Headquarters, Zoom HQ, BEA Systems HQ, and numerous facilities and offices of major tech companies, including Amazon Lab126 and Google.
-The Bay Area's largest news organization, the Mercury News is headquartered on St. James Park.
+The San Francisco Bay Area's largest news organization, The Mercury News, is headquartered on St. James Park.
 Downtown San Jose has a large concentration of hotels and hospitality services in San Jose, including The Westin San Jose, the Hilton San Jose, Marriott San Jose, Sheraton San Jose, largely concentrated near the San Jose Convention Center.

 In February 2018, San Jose's city council approved a stage of a sale of downtown property to Google for $67 million.
+However, in April 2023, it was reported that Google paused on its West San Jose construction projects due to an economic slowdown.

 Downtown also is home to several important network service providers and Internet service providers, many of them located in Market Post Tower.
 Although the cost of office and technical space is relatively high downtown, this is offset by the low cost of peering and internetworking, an effect of proximity to other networking companies.

 Many of the public areas of downtown San Jose are covered by a public, free, Wi-Fi network, including the areas surrounding Plaza de César Chávez and San Pedro Square.
 Downtown is also the hub of the VTA light rail system, and the home of the main campus of San Jose State University.